 - Hand deliver printed newsletters for a more personal touch.

-- Use paper craft supplies to make each newsletter by hand for small families.
+- Use paper craft supplies to make and deliver each newsletter by hand for small families.

 Select a Family Newsletter Editor